Structured Content at HDIR

 - Published to

-Some of these fields are descriptive or for the purpose of search engine optimization, but the fields under “Metadata” and “Responsible” are especially important for quality assurance.
+Some of these fields are descriptive or for the purpose of search engine optimization.
+However, the fields under “Metadata” and “Responsible” are especially important for quality assurance.

-Information like the last professional update, clinical codes, subject manager, and legal owner gives a much needed auditory trail of the content, establishes responsibility, and ensures a robust model for data quality.
+Information like the last professional update, clinical codes, subject manager, and legal owner gives a much needed auditory trail of the content.
+It also establishes responsibility and ensures a robust model for data quality.

 While the structure of the site Helsedirektoratet.no itself is not all-important due to the nature of atomic content pieces and reuse, there is still a comprehensive hierarchy in place.